Introduction

 Literature Analysis

 The theme of the story revolves around love and sacrifice.
 The story is set the day before Christmas.
 Della and Jim plan on giving gifts to each other, even though they have very little money.
 Both of them have managed to save some money from their respective salaries.
-Though their savings are not enough and they are both forced to come up with an idea to earn some extra cash.
+However, their savings are not enough, and they are both forced to come up with an idea to earn some extra cash.
 Della has what is described by O. Henry as a “shining stream of brown water, reaching below her knees.”
 (1910, p.3) Her hair is her most valued possession, while Jim’s would be the watch that he inherited from his father and grandfather before that.

 Love and sacrifice are the themes of this story, though irony plays an integral part as well.
 The irony is that both give the other a precious gift that would have made the other happy, only to find out that their partner had sacrificed as well (p.2).
-While the young couple sold their prized possessions, sacrificing something they treasured so that the other could have something.
+The young couple sold their prized possessions, sacrificing something they treasured so that the other could have something.

 Conclusion

-True love always has elements of sacrifice in it.
+True love always has elements of sacrifice.
 God showed us that when he sent Jesus to earth to save us.
 He loved us just the way he loved his son, and he knew that the only way for us to get to him would be through his son’s sacrifice.
-Those amongst us, who have realized the meaning of love understand the value of small things.
-They have little to no desire to crave for the bigger things, especially if the bigger things drain the romance and emotions from the relationship (“John 3:16,” 2011).
+Those amongst us who have realized the meaning of love understand the value of small things.
+They have little to no desire to crave the bigger things, especially if the bigger things drain the romance and emotions from the relationship (“John 3:16,” 2011).
 The relationship of a husband and wife is a fragile one.
 The more a person cares about the other, the more he or she is able to sustain it.

 References